 Or, in my opinion, you better leave this set of features alone, because probably: YAGNI

 Unfortunately, and to the disappointment of Mike Ernst, the author of the Checker Framework (whom I’ve talked to about this some years ago), most people abuse this new JSR-308 feature for boring and simple null checking.
-For instance, just recently, there had been a feature request on the popular Javaslang library to add support for such annotations that help users and IDEs guarantee that Javaslang API methods return non-null results.
+For instance, just recently, there had been a feature request on the popular vavr library to add support for such annotations that help users and IDEs guarantee that vavr API methods return non-null results.

 Please no. Don’t use this atomic bomb for boring null checks